eric-vo/mathworks-noise-suppression/README.md

 **Demo:** https://www.youtube.com/watch?v=eTR514DVRlk

----

 ## Overview

-This project fine-tunes and analyzes a deep learning model for speech noise suppression using MATLAB, Audio Toolbox, and Deep Learning Toolbox.
+This project fine-tunes and analyzes a deep learning model for speech noise suppression using MATLAB's Audio Toolbox and Deep Learning Toolbox.
 The goal was to develop a denoising system that improves speech quality in noisy environments and evaluate its effectiveness using both:

 - **Subjective methods** – human-rated clarity
 - **Objective metrics** – quantitative performance (SNR, RMSE, correlation, etc.)

----

-## Running the Project
+## Running the Project Example

 **Run `main.m` after adding `scripts/` to your MATLAB path.**
 It will:

-- Load the fine-tuned model
+- Fine-tune the pre-trained model
 - Add noise to custom audio samples
-- Denoise the samples using the model
+- Denoise multiple samples using the fine-tuned model
-- Compute correlation and SNR improvement between clean, noisy, and denoised audio
+- Calculate the noise reduction ratio between the noisy and denoised audio

----

-## Project Timeline
+## Key Scripts

-**Time Frame:** 6/27/2025 – 7/18/2025 (3 weeks)

-- Conducted a literature review on deep learning-based speech noise suppression
-- Downloaded/curated datasets (VoiceBank-Demand, MATLAB demo sets)
+**main.m**
+- Top-level runner that integrates training, denoising, and evaluation.

+**Audio Processing**
-- Generated noisy samples using custom noise at various SNR levels
+- `generateNoisyFile` – Mixes clean + noise at target SNR
-- Fine-tuned a pre-trained model on VoiceBank-Demand samples
-- Applied STFT preprocessing and neural network inference
-- Evaluated denoising performance via:
-  - Subjective listening tests (clarity scale: 1–5)
+- `generateNoisyDir` – Batch version of above
+- `denoiseSpeechFile` – Applies model to single noisy file
+- `denoiseSpeechDir` – Applies model to directory of noisy files

+**Evaluation & Metrics**
-  - Objective metrics (RMSE, SNR, correlation, PSNR, etc.)
+- `calculateAudioError` – Computes RMSE, SNR, PSNR, correlation, MAE

----
+- `calculateCorrelationDir` – Correlation matrix across test set
+- `calculateSNRImprovementDir` – SNR improvement from noisy → denoised

 ## Results